danilosalvati/ImagesToLARModel.jl/doc_src/tex/ImagesToLARModel.tex

 @}

 %===============================================================================
-\section{ImagesConvertion}\label{sec:ImagesConvertion}
+\section{ImagesConversion}\label{sec:ImagesConversion}
 %===============================================================================
-Now we will study the most important module for this package: \texttt{ImagesConvertion}.
+Now we will study the most important module for this package: \texttt{ImagesConversion}.
 It has the responsibility of doing the entire conversion process delegating tasks to the other modules.

 \subsection{General algorithm}

-Now we will examine, in a general way, the algorithm used for convertion from a two-dimensional to a three-dimensional representation of our biomedical models.\\
+Now we will examine, in a general way, the algorithm used for conversion from a two-dimensional to a three-dimensional representation of our biomedical models.\\
 We have already seen in section~\ref{sec:PngStack2Array3dJulia} how to get information from a png image, obtaining arrays with only two values; one for the \textbf{background} color and one for \textbf{foreground} color.
 This is only the first step of the complete conversion process.\\

 Now we focus only on a single image of the stack.
 Our two-dimensional representation, consists of pixels of two different colors (where only the one associated with foreground is significant); so we can obtain a three-dimensional representation simply replacing every foreground pixel with a small cube.
 Focusing on the entire stack of images, the full three-dimensional representation can be obtained simply overlapping all the image representations\\